Pierre-LouisBJT/yc-interview-prep/README.md

 ```

 It should open a new tab in your browser with the chat interface (or just go to `http://localhost:8000`).
 You need to allow access to your microphone.
 Only tested on Chrome for now.

+## Acknowledgements

+This project is built using the OpenAI Realtime API and Chainlit.